taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 }
 ```

+### Order-level Exemptions

+Transactions may also be marked as tax-exempt at the order-level by passing the `exemption_type` param in [calculations](https://developers.taxjar.com/api/reference/#taxes) as well as when creating or updating [transactions](https://developers.taxjar.com/api/reference/#transactions).
+Allowable values are `government`, `wholesale`, `other`, and `non_exempt`.

+One use case is to mark a single transaction as taxable for an otherwise exempt customer by passing `non_exempt`.
+With the exception of `non_exempt`, a customer exemption type takes precedence over an order-level exemption type.
+In other words, when usage of the `customer_id` param qualifies the transaction as exempt, the customer's exemption type will be applied, rather than the value of `exemption_type` sent in the request.

 ### Shipping Discounts

 SmartCalcs doesn’t provide an order-level discount param for shipping.
 To handle a shipping discount, simply deduct the amount from the `shipping` param.
 Given a free shipping discount, set `shipping` to zero.